AGameAnx/dok-repo/patches/jaraci/jaraci.md

 ## Heavy railgun

 ### General stats
 > *Railguns have seen a large redesign in the mod, where their damage per shot has been reduced, cost increased, but hitpoints also increased.
 Railgun battles now resolve themselves slower, and high ground advantage plays a much larger role.
 All railgun and carrier ranges are reduced in the mod as part of the effort to reduce the prevalence of railgun-based strategies.
-Gaalsien railgun range is slightly lower than coalition as a quality of life change where coalition railguns have had a harder time chasing the enemy due to having to stop when given new attack orders (ctrl-boxing enemy rails for instance).
-Additionally, the range difference will help out against Gaalsien early game 1PC railgun timings.*
+All railguns have seen a general accuracy increase to reduce RNG of missing in railgun fights.*

 * Cost: `280CU 90RU => 320CU 100RU`
 * Damage: `225 => 195`
 * Hitpoints: `670 => 750`
 * Max speed: `62 => 57`
 * Experience value: `450 => 550`
-* Range: `2100 => 1860`
+* Range: `2100 => 1900`
+* Accuracy:
+    * Short: `6% => 6.25%`
+    * Medium: `5% => 5.75%`
+    * Long: `4% => 5.5%`

 ### EMP
 > *This upgrade has seen very little use throughout the game's history.
 Effectiveness buffs to make it more desirable.*

 * Upgrade cost: `250CU 150RU => 200CU 100RU`
 * Upgrade research time: `45s => 30s`
-* Now disables enemy weapons and abilities
+* Disables enemy weapons and abilities: `No => Yes`
 * Wind-up: `1s => 0.75s`
 * AOE: `100 => 150`
 * Range: `1200 => 1350`